microsoft/WindowsCloudAcademy/Challenges/W365/04-W365-Frontline.md

 A Windows 365 Frontline license can be used in shared mode for dedicated desktops or for delivering cloud apps.

+**User Experience Sync** is a feature for Windows 365 Frontline Cloud PCs in shared mode and Windows 365 Cloud Apps.
+This cloud-native solution delivers a seamless and consistent experience for users across Cloud PC and Cloud App sessions.

 ## Challenge

 In this challenge, you can choose to deploy your single Windows 365 Frontline license either in **dedicated desktop mode** or in **cloud apps mode** .